Kanazawa Station

 Kanazawa Shinise Memorial Hall

-Kanazawa Shinise Memorial Hall (also called the Shinise Kinenkan in Japanese) is a historical wooden townhouse that was donated to the city in 1987 to be used as a museum.
-The museum is dedicated to exhibiting the traditional lifestyle and culture of Kanazawa’s citizens.
+Kanazawa Shinise Memorial Hall (also called the Shinise Kinenkan in Japanese) is a historical wooden townhouse that was donated to Kanazawa City by the Nakaya family in 1987 and opened as a museum in 1988.
+The museum is dedicated to exhibiting the traditional lifestyle and culture of Kanazawa’s townspeople.
 Inside you can view an old style shop space, living quarters, a tea room, an attractive traditional garden and also some local handicrafts.
 Throughout the museum there is explanatory information in both Japanese and English.

 The entrance to Kanazawa Shinise Memorial Hall